ErlenePsyD/ssgweb/erlenepsyd.com/content/blog/small_yellow_leaf.md

 ## What I Learned from a Small Yellow Leaf: A Lesson from Nature

 > "I am a walker.
 And a walker walks.
 And a walker in the suburbs very often walks along the same routes.
-Eventually these walks become routine to the point of not observing very much anymore."
+Eventually these walks become routine to the point of the walker not observing very much anymore."

 One day last summer, before setting out on one of my usual routes, I set the intention to stay alert and look with fresh eyes as I walked along the route.
 On the way back, I noticed a tree, not very tall or sturdy; actually not especially distinguished looking in any way other than being covered with small yellow leaves forming a rather appealing, rounded canopy.